buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcRampFlight.md

 # IfcRampFlight

 A ramp comprises a single inclined segment, or several inclined segments that are connected by a horizontal segment, referred to as a landing.
 A ramp flight is the single inclined segment and part of the ramp construction.
-In case of single flight ramps, the ramp flight and the ramp are identical.
+In case of single flight ramps, the ramp flight and the ramp are identical.<!-- end of definition -->

 > NOTE A single flight ramp is represented by an _IfcRamp_ instance without using aggregation and by utilizing the product shape representation directly at _IfcRamp_.

 An _IfcRampFlight_ is an aggregated part of an _IfcRamp_ realized through the _IfcRelAggregates_ relationship, the ramp flight is therefore included in the set of _IfcRelAggregates.RelatedObjects_.

 An _IfcRampFlight_ connects the floor slab of zero to two different storeys (or partial storeys or landings) within a building.
 The connection relationship between the _IfcRampFlight_ and the _IfcSlab_ can be expressed using the _IfcRelConnectsElements_ relationship.

 > HISTORY New entity in IFC2.0.

 ## Attributes

 ### PredefinedType
 Predefined generic type for a ramp flight that is specified in an enumeration.
 There may be a property set given specifically for the predefined types.
 > NOTE The _PredefinedType_ shall only be used, if no _IfcRampFlightType_ is assigned, providing its own _IfcRampFlightType.PredefinedType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.